yuin/sesame/README.md

     - Embedded struct mapping
   - By type
   - By helper function that is written in Go
+  - By conterter that is written in Go
 - **Zero 3rd-party dependencies at runtime** : sesame generates codes that depend only standard libraries.
 - **Scalable** :
   - Fast, Easy to debug and flexible.